arthrfrts/Liquid.novaextension/README.md

 This extension adds supports for:

-- Native Liquid tags and filters
+- Liquid tags and filters
-- Specific Jekyll tags and filters
+- Some Jekyll-specific filters

-Code completion is still in early stages, and your help is appreciated!
+- Liquid detectors for HTML and Markdown files
+- Both Tree-sitter and Regex languages, for Novas both new and old!

+Completions are in the works for the future, stay tuned!

+## Thanks!

+Version 2.x of this extension exists thanks to the work of @hankthetank27' [`tree-sitter-liquid` grammar](https://github.com/hankthetank27/tree-sitter-liquid).
+Hooray! 🎉